 Be sure to link to your new article from

-SUMMARY.md, or GitBook will not render the file.
+SUMMARY.md, or mdBook will not render the file.

 This documentation is under active development, so we may already be working on the documentation you need.
 Take a look at this bug component to check.

 Limit lines to 100 characters where possible.
-Try to split lines at the end of sentences.
+Try to split lines at the end of sentences, or use Semantic Line Breaks.
 This makes it easier to reorganize your thoughts later.

 This documentation is meant to be read digitally.
 Keep in mind that people read digital content much differently than other media.
 Specifically, readers are going to skim your writing, so make it easy to identify important information.